Natural horsemanship: History

-The idea of working in sympathy with a horse in order to obtain cooperation is not new, with documented instances as far back as the two part treatise On Horsemanship by Xenophon (c.
+The idea of working in sympathy with a horse in order to obtain a partnership is not new, with documented instances as far back as the two part treatise On Horsemanship by Xenophon (c.
 430 – 354 BCE), which amongst other points, emphasized operant conditioning and emphasized reassurance over punishment.
 Later classical dressage practitioners such as Antoine de Pluvinel (1555–1620 CE) and François Robichon de La Guérinière (1688–1751) also emphasized gentle techniques.
-However, gentle training methods have always had to compete with harsher methods, which often appear to obtain faster, but less predictable results.
+However, gentle training methods have always had to compete with harsher methods, which often appear to obtain faster, but less ethical results.
 In particular, the cowboy tradition of the American west, where the economics of needing to break large numbers of semi-feral horses in a short period of time led to the development of a number of harsh training methods that the natural horsemanship movement specifically has set out to replace.

 The modern natural horsemanship movement, though not originally described as such, developed primarily in the United States Pacific Northwest and Rocky Mountain states, where the "buckaroo" or vaquero-style cowboy tradition was the strongest.
 Brothers Tom and Bill Dorrance were early modern practitioners, who had background in the Great Basin buckaroo tradition.
 They had a particularly strong influence on Ray Hunt, who in turn became a significant influence upon Buck Brannaman.
 Many practitioners claim influence from the Dorrance brothers and Hunt, some having trained directly with these individuals.
 Other practitioners, such as Pat Parelli, came from the rodeo world.

 In Europe a number of variations are practiced that developed independently of the American model, influenced by Spanish or Hungarian horsemanship traditions as well as the teachings of Classical dressage.
-Some include work rooted in the use of human body language to communicate effectively to the horse.
+Some natural horsemanship training methods use positive reinforcement training, and/or work rooted in the use of human body language to communicate effectively to the horse.

 The growth in the modern acceptance of the techniques (and the growth in marketing of them) has been increasing since the 1970s, with initial slow growth accelerating through the 1980s and 1990s.